 4:402 and if she marries another man she still needs to wash that part first then marry, take by thiqa here (precaution) also.

+4:422 if young boy was married but dies before consummation, then she shows to be pregnant after his death, her idda is 4 months and 10 days, and pregnany not considered cause its not from him, whereas if pregnancy was from before his death then idda is giving birth even though its known to be adulterous.
+And this and first case equal by qiyas, but istiḥsān here, because he died while she was already pregnant, so she must give birth.

 4:478 if man says if you menstruate you are divorced, and she says ive menstruated, then by qiyas she isn’t automatically believed, but we abandon qiyas here and go with istiḥsān that she is believed.
 And in this istiḥsān enters a bit of qiyas, because we believe her by her statement during her 3idda, so to be consistent we should in divorce also.

 4:481 converse to above, if she says ive given birth, and man says you haven’t, divorce doesn’t go straight through, stick to qiyas here and abandon the istiḥsān